-Massage & Bodywork Licensing Exam (MBLEx) is the current standard licensing exam for massage therapists in the US.
-Most state boards require that massage license applicants successfully pass the MBLEx before being issued a license.
-The main purpose of the massage exam is to determine an applicant’s competency to provide professional massage therapy services to the public.
+The Massage & Bodywork Licensing Exam (MBLEx) is the current standard licensing exam for massage therapists in the US.
+Most state massage boards require that massage license applicants successfully pass the MBLEx before they are issued a license.
+The main purpose of the massage exam is to determine if an applicant has the knowledge and competency to be able to safely and effectively provide professional massage therapy services to the public.

-This guide will explain what you can expect to find on the MBLEx and how to prepare for the test.
-It was written for massage therapy students, recent graduates, and anyone who needs to pass the Massage and Bodywork Licensing Exam.
+This guide explains what you can expect to find on the massage licensing exam, and how to prepare to take the test in 2023.
+It was written for massage therapy students, recent graduates, and anyone who needs to pass the FSMTB Massage and Bodywork Licensing Exam.

 How to prepare for the MBLEx